 6. How to Train Your Cat to Speak

-Be prepared for the fact that this could lead to your cat "asking" for treats more often than you'd like.
-Once your cat understands the reward system, stick to only rewarding when your cat responds to your voice prompt.
+- Be prepared for the fact that this could lead to your cat "asking" for treats more often than you'd like.
+Once your cat understands the reward system, stick to only rewarding when your cat responds to the chosen voice prompt.
 This will help to prevent your cat from yelling all day long and expecting a treat for it.

 8. How to Train a Cat to Roll Over